 Then went to meet up with other local friends.
 I literally gate crashed a children’s party! haha Kim, a local friend, was celebrating her baby’s first birthday and I saw Ryan (another local friend) there too.
 Happy day.

 Day 4, my flight back to Manila.
 I was already at the airport at around 05:30H since the flight would depart at 07:25H.
 There’s only one airline, one flight per day in and out the island.
 And it was delayed.
 Last minute change of aircraft due to high demand.
 No breakfast and bored I went out the airport.
 Had coffee at a small store in the airport premises. and walked around.

 I went outside the airport premises to take photos then I decided to wait for the bigger aircraft to land.

-Right after I took this shot, I run like a crazy person back to the airport to board.
+Right after I took this shot, I ran like a crazy person back to the airport to board.
 The security guard jokingly said when I passed him by, “Iwanan ka na ng eroplano!”
 (The plane will leave you behind!)
 Around two hours delayed without breakfast off back to Manila.

 Definitely downhearted that I had to leave but at the same time leaving with a HAPPY soul.
-See you soon paradise.
+See you again soon paradise.